AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

     * An example using these mappings is shown below:
     ![Platform UI screenshot example showing Target mappings.](../../assets/catalog/crm/salesforce/mappings-contacts.png)

-    * If you are working with *Leads* within your segment, refer to the Object Reference in Salesforce for [Lead](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_lead.htm) and make a note of the mandatory fields.
+    * If you are working with *Leads* within your segment, refer to the Object Reference in Salesforce for [Lead](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_lead.htm) to define mappings for the fields to be updated.
+    * Mandatory fields can be identified by searching for the word *Required* which is mentioned in its field description.
-    * Depending on the values you want to update, add mappings between your XDM profile schema and your [!DNL Salesforce CRM] instance:
+    * Depending on the fields you want to export or update, add mappings between your XDM profile schema and your [!DNL Salesforce CRM] instance:

     | XDM Profile Schema | [!DNL Salesforce CRM] Instance | Notes |
     | --- | --- | --- |